Ted Lasso: The Lasso Way

 — Ted Lasso (actually Jason)

-Lew Alcindor, later known as Kareem Abdul-Jabbar, and John Wooden.
+Lew Alcindor, later known as Kareem Abdul-Jabbar, and Wooden.

-Wooden was famous for his pearls of wisdom over his long career.
-Here are some of his most famous quotes; "It's the little details that are vital.
-Little things make big things happen", "Success is never final; failure is never fatal.
-It's courage that counts" and my personal favourite below.
+Wooden was renowned for his timeless wisdom, often delivered in sharp, memorable phrases.
+Among his most quoted: “It’s the little details that are vital.
+Little things make big things happen,” and “Success is never final; failure is never fatal.
+It’s courage that counts.”
+But the one that sticks with me most is the one below.

 Do not let what you cannot do interfere with what you can do.